Letters to Santa show children's pandemic fears

-An unlikely source has revealed the pandemic fears of thousands of children across the world – Santa's mailbag.
-A post office in France that answers mail it receives for Santa has described the concerns children have been expressing about COVID-19.
-The letters contain the usual requests for Christmas gifts, but many have emotional outpourings that provide an insight into how the coronavirus pandemic is troubling young minds.
-The post office has been responding to "Dear Santa" letters since 1962.
-A writer who replies to the notes said: "This year, we really feel their fears – for themselves, their grandparents or their parents.
+An unlikely source has revealed the pandemic fears of children across the world - Santa's mailbag.
+A post office that answers mail it receives for Santa has described the concerns children have about COVID-19.
+The letters have the usual requests for Christmas gifts, but many have emotional outpourings that give an insight into how the pandemic is troubling children.
+A writer at the post office who replies to the notes said: "This year, we really feel their fears - for themselves, their grandparents or their parents.
 It's what really emerges from their letters.
 And in every country."

 The post office has been inundated.
 It gets 12,000 letters a day.
 It has a team of 60 letter writers.
 They say children are confiding in Santa about their heartfelt fears.
 Perhaps parents are in the dark about this.
 One child wrote: "This year, more than the others, I need magic and to believe in you."
 Another put a mask inside her envelope so Santa would not spread the virus.
 The post office said the letters to Santa are a kind of release for children in lockdowns, especially those deprived of grandparents.
 It said: "Children are putting into words everything they have felt during this period."

 Try other levels.
 The listening is a little longer, with more vocabulary.